taufik-nurrohman/f3h/README.md

 ### 1.0.6

  - Include `<link rel="dns-prefetch">`, `<link rel="preconnect">`, `<link rel="preload">` and `<link rel="prerender">` to the `f3h.links` as well.
+ - Fixed custom headers defined in `state.lot` not being sent to the request headers.
+ - Added jQuery example.

 ### 1.0.5